Liang-Hsuan/SKU-Manager/README.md

 # SKU-Manager
-##An enterprise application that manage comanpy's products | my 2nd C# program
+##An enterprise application that manage comanpy's products | my 2nd C# application

 **The main function of this enterprise application:**